Seven Pleasures They’ve Wrested From Us

 A burger?!
 Forgetting about the calories and cholesterol, do you know how environmentally wasteful meat is?
 And don’t even talk to me about veal.
 I don’t care how good veal parmigiana tastes.
 Just picture those calves in crates!
 Corporate food?!
 Do you know how much pesticide, how many GMOs, how many jobs have been killed by factory farming, and then the companies process the food with chemicals and load them with salt.
 Eat local, fair-trade, organic, sustainable vegetables and some fruit.

-How could anyone eat a burger or even filet mignon with such invections weighing on them?
+How could anyone eat a burger or even filet mignon amid such invections?

 And at workplace relaxations such as the water cooler and even at a TGIF, one comment, even a joke, that one listener perceives as having crossed The Line, risks your getting a call from HR, or worse.
 You must be vigilant, without relent, from the moment you leave the shower.